jgrim/wiki-discuss-online/Nerf/Miscellaneous/Why we say blaster.md

 Saying “gun” where anyone in the general public can overhear is dangerous for the same reason as walking around with a camo-painted Longshot: someone may think that there’s a firearms-related threat.
 What’s obviously a blaster to a hobbyist is not obvious to Joe Public, and a frightened Joe Public will be far more likely to call the police than to look closer and see their mistake.

 Saying “gun” is an easy mistake to make; for many people it’s a habit.
-It’s a habit that we to encourage (and remind and remind and remind) people to break.
+It’s a habit that we encourage (and remind and remind and remind) people to break.

 This matters when speaking online as well as IRL, because: